lzjever/routilux/README.md

 These projects are modular components extracted from the Agentsmith platform, designed to be used independently or together to build powerful applications.

-> **Note**: Currently, GitHub is used for code synchronization and package releases.
-The team is gradually transitioning to use GitHub as the primary repository.

 ## 📄 License